aquasecurity/harbor-scanner-trivy/README.md

 # Harbor Scanner Adapter for Trivy

-The Harbor [Scanner Adapter][harbor-pluggable-scanners] for [Trivy][trivy] is a service that translates the [Harbor][harbor] scanning API into Trivy commands and allows Harbor to use Trivy for providing vulnerability reports on images stored in Harbor registry as part of its vulnerability scan feature.
+The Harbor [Scanner Adapter][harbor-pluggable-scanners] for [Trivy] is a service that translates the [Harbor] scanning API into Trivy commands and allows Harbor to use Trivy for providing vulnerability reports on images stored in Harbor registry as part of its vulnerability scan feature.

 Harbor Scanner Adapter for Trivy is the default static vulnerability scanner in Harbor >= 2.2.

 ![Vulnerabilities](docs/images/vulnerabilities.png)

-For compliance with core services Harbor builds the adapter service binaries into Docker images based on Photos OS (`goharbor/trivy-adapter-photon`), whereas in this repository we build Docker images based on Alpine (`aquasec/harbor-scanner-trivy`).
+For compliance with core components Harbor builds the adapter service binaries into Docker images based on Photos OS (`goharbor/trivy-adapter-photon`), whereas in this repository we build Docker images based on Alpine (`aquasec/harbor-scanner-trivy`).
 There is no difference in functionality though.

 ## TOC

 - [Version Matrix](#version-matrix)
 - [Deployment](#deployment)
   - [Harbor >= 2.0 on Kubernetes](#harbor--20-on-kubernetes)